Greenmount, Western Australia: Undercliffe

-Undercliffe estate, located at Coongan Ave, Greenmount is a Western Australia Government heritage listed site The original land parcel was south of the York Road and near what is now Wortley Road.
+Undercliffe estate, located at Coongan Avenue, Greenmount is a Western Australia Government heritage listed site The original land parcel was south of the York Road and near what is now Wortley Road.
 It sits on an elevated site looking south over the former railway reserve and towards Helena Valley.
 In 1897, the estate was owned by Edmund Gilyard Lacey, who also owned a nearby sawmill, brickworks and granite quarry.
 He later sold it to his son-in-law, Percy Ford Robinson.
 In 1902, Robinson built Undercliffe House, an example of Australian Federation Queen Anne architecture, using the bricks from his father-in-law's quarry.
-The front entry door is surrounded by stained glass and highlights, which incorporates the name "Undercliffe" into its design, and the side panels contain the initials of Robinson.
+The front entry door is surrounded by stained glass and highlights, which incorporates the name Undercliffe into its design, and the side panels contain the initials of Robinson.

-During the Great Depression, Undercliffe House was used as a parish poorhouse eventually being donated to the Rev John Bell in 1937, which he then converted into a convalescent home.
+During the Great Depression, Undercliffe House was used as a parish poorhouse eventually being donated to John Bell in 1937, which he then converted into a convalescent home.
 In World War II it housed convalescing soldiers.
 After the war, it was used as a nursing home, and continued in this capacity until 1981 when it was developed into a hospital.
 The facilities were upgraded and new buildings added for an additional nursing home, maternity wing and specialist consulting rooms.

 In the early 20th century, the grounds and garden of the estate were an attraction to artists, train travellers and motorists.
 The substantial gardens remain in the large spaces between the buildings, together with some significant trees from the original garden.
 These include a large Moreton Bay fig tree, a Tree Society heritage-listed rare South American cyprus, a Norfolk pine, and several old date palms.